Theology (BA)

 BLS.gov

-Median wage for religious teachers (postsecondary) in 2023
+Median wage for religious education teachers

 56%